Tuwaiq-Data-Science-Bootcamp-V3/Bootcamp-Project-4-Machine-Learning/Readme.md

 and find the appropriate regression model

 ## Dataset Overview and Source.
 - This data approach student achievement in secondary education of two Portuguese schools.
-The data attributes include student grades, demographic, social and school related features) and it was collected by using school reports and questionnaires.
-Two datasets are provided regarding the performance in subjects Mathematics (In [Cortez and Silva, 2008].
+The data attributes include student grades, demographic, social and school related features) and it was collected by using school reports and questionnaires. the dataset is provided regarding the performance in subjects Mathematics (In [Cortez and Silva, 2008].

 [Students math grade Data Link](https://archive.ics.uci.edu/dataset/320/student+performance)